nus-cs2103-AY2223S1/tp/docs/team/kianseong.md

 - Documentation
 - Contributions to team-based tasks
   - Review/mentoring contributions: Links to PRs reviewed, instances of helping team members in other ways.
-  - Keep in mind that evaluators will use the PPP to estimate your project effort.
-We recommend that you mention things that will earn you a fair score e.g., explain how deep the enhancement is, why it is complete, how hard it was to implement etc.
 - Contributions to the Developer Guide (Extracts): Reproduce the parts in the Developer Guide that you wrote.
-Alternatively, you can show the various diagrams you contributed.
 - Contributions to the User Guide (Extracts): Reproduce the parts in the User Guide that you wrote.